Battling Neurodegenerative Disorders: Stroke, TBI, Alzheimer’s and Aging

 Contact Dr. Doré

 - Leclerc JL, Blackburn S, Neal D, Mendez NV, Wharton JA, Waters MF, Doré S. Haptoglobin phenotype predicts the development of focal and global cerebral vasospasm and may influence outcomes after aneurysmal subarachnoid hemorrhage.
-Proc Natl Acad Sci USA 112:1155-60, 2015.
+Proc Natl Acad Sci 112:1155-60, 2015.